 For some businesses, an LLC is the best structure.
 These businesses tend to be small to medium sized and have decided that they won’t want to go public and offer stocks.
-But if you’ve decided that an LLC is not right for you (read our article, LLC vs S-Corp: Choosing the best entity for your business for some guidance), how do you decided between the two types of corporation?
+But if you’ve decided that an LLC is not right for you, how do you decided between the two types of corporation?
 In other words, should you incorporate as an S-Corp or a C-Corp?

 If you already think you know or just want to get started with the process, you can start now by clicking the green button.
 If you want more information, read on below.
 We'll help you the best we can.

 In the end, C-Corps and S-Corps are more alike than they are different.
 The following traits are common to both C-Corps and S-Corps:

 - Liability Protection: Shareholders in both C-Corps and S-Corps are generally not responsible for business debts or business liability.
 Liability protection can be sacrificed if the company does not remain compliant, however

 - Corporate Structure: Unlike LLCs, corporations must have a structure that breaks down into shareholders, directors and officers.

 - Shareholders own the company.
 They elect the board of directors